-As a former tent camper I often found myself making lists like, “Rving vs Tent Camping” and trying to determine which was the better option.
-For sure tent camping is cheaper in that tents only cost a few hundred dollars where as RVs, even pop-ups, cost much more than that.
-But the tent camping “pros” end there.
-So here are 10 “Rving vs Tent Camping” thoughts to get you psyched about finding and buying that first RV!
+While searching for an RV to replace our many tents, we made lists like, “Rving vs Tent Camping” to determine which was the better option.
+For sure tent camping is cheaper; you can find tents only cost a few hundred dollars.
+RVs, even pop-ups, cost much more than that.
+But the tent camping “pros” end there!
+So here are 10 Benefits of RVing vs Tent Camping to get you psyched about finding and buying that first RV!

 - Shoulder season is much more appealing with an RV.
 One of our biggest reasons for buying an RV was to take advantage of early spring and late fall camping.
 With a tent, even if there’s frost outside, you have to get up and get out of your cozy sleeping bag to make coffee on your camp stove.
 With an RV you can turn on the heat and stay toasty warm while that coffee is brewing!

 - Rain and Wind don’t matter (as much).
 Moab springs can be brutally windy and Crested Butte summers have rain almost every afternoon.
 For tent campers those two factors can ruin a trip.
 For RVers, they are a minor inconvenience.
 RVers can sit inside at a table and play games or watch TV.
 They can sit under an awning and stay dry while watching the rain.
 Often when it’s very windy, they might sit at the window and take bets on whose tent is going to blow away first.

 - No coolers required!
 If you have a travel trailer you’ll find plenty of room in the fridge for all your food and even enough room in the freezer to store several bags of ice for drinks.
 There’s no having to go outside, open the cooler, dig around, get what you want, reorganize everything so the lid shuts…let’s face it: that can be a real pain.